MarkusG/setter/notes.md

 Squiggles are the only shape that are non-convex.
 Now we just have to distinguish between diamonds and pills, which we should be able to do reliably with circle detection.

+After dilating the edge detection output, our contours match a bit better and polygon approximation works well enough.
+I think if we take one second of frames and then take the most frequently occurring classifications, we'll get reliable results.